- How is kidney cancer treated?

 Biologic therapy (immunotherapy) for kidney cancer

 The goal of biologic therapy is to boost the body’s own immune system to help fight off or destroy cancer cells.
 Because biologic therapy can be hard to give and can cause serious side effects, many doctors now save it for people who have advanced kidney cancers that don’t respond to targeted drugs.

 The side effects of these drugs can be severe and, rarely, fatal.
 For this reason, this treatment is only given by doctors experienced in their use, often in the hospital.

-To learn more about specific biologic therapies, please see our document Kidney Cancer - (Adult) Renal Cell Carcinoma.
+To learn more about specific biologic therapies, see Kidney Cancer - (Adult) Renal Cell Carcinoma.

 Last Medical Review: 04/29/2014